bborlaug/MIDS_205_elections/build_scripts/README.md

 2) Install Python 2.7 (https://www.python.org/downloads/)

-3) Run build.postgres.py -> This will build out the "elections" database in PostgresSQL (Note: If you lack some of the python libraries used in this or other scripts, install them separately with 'pip' or from your browser).**You may need to alter this script with your own postgres username/password combination if it's not 'postgres'/'postgres'.**
+3) Run build.postgres.py -> This will build out the "elections" database in PostgresSQL (Note: If you lack some of the python libraries used in this or other scripts, install them separately with 'pip' or from your browser).**You will need to alter this script with your own postgres username/password combination if it's not 'postgres'/'postgres'.**

 4) Run load_data.sql (from MIDS_205_elections/data) -> This will load the previous data that I have collected into the 'elections' database (election results & google traffic only; Twitter data not included due to its dynamic nature).

-5) Run tweet_sentiment.py -> Script that connects to Twitter's public streaming API & collects 16 tweets/candidate/hr from 12 pm PST -> 12 am PST to measure "mention rate" & tweet sentiment statistics.
-Results are stored in 'elections' database.
+5) Run tweet_sentiment.py -> Script that connects to Twitter's public streaming API & collects 16 tweets/candidate/hr from 12 pm PST -> 12 am PST to measure "mention rate" & tweet sentiment statistics. **You will need to alter this script with your own postgres username/password combination if it's not 'postgres'/'postgres'.** Results are stored in 'elections' database.
 This script runs continuously & should be left on in the background.

 6) On the night of a primary election (or anytime you are interested in obtaining a week's worth of Google search traffic data) run the google_trends_dem.py & google_trends_gop.py scripts. **Make sure you alter the script to search only the states that you are interested in.
 You will also need to input your own google username and password to make the request (& your own postgres username/password combination if it's not 'postgres'/'postgres').** Results will be dumped into 'elections' database.